claudio-silva/grunt-angular-builder/README.md

 ### Advanced Use

-Read the [Configuring Tasks](../../wiki/Configuring-tasks) wiki page for additional information and examples .
+Read the [Configuration examples](../../wiki/Configuration-examples) wiki page for additional information and examples.

 ## Release History